-We believe that our performance and future success depend on several factors that present significant opportunities for us but also pose risks and challenges, including those discussed below and in the section of this prospectus titled "Risk Factors."
+We believe that our performance and future success depend on several factors that present significant opportunities for us but also pose risks and challenges, including liquidity and those discussed below and in the section titled "Risk Factors."
 In particular, our performance is affected by:

-- The continued acceptance and growth of TriNav in the marketplace.
+- 1) The continued acceptance and growth of TriNav in the marketplace.
 While we believe TriNav to be a superior technology for the delivery of therapies to tumors, particularly high-density tumors, there are other technologies with which we compete.
-Our ability to grow TriNav sales depends on the skills of our sales force and the willingness of the marketplace to use TriNav. - Our ability to maintain our current TriNav pricing and gross margins to help fund the rest of our activities.
-Our current pricing allows us to generate a substantial gross margin, which provides funds to support our growth and our research and development ("R&D") for both TriNav and nelitolimod.
+Our ability to grow TriNav sales depends on the skills of our sales force and the willingness of the marketplace to use TriNav. - 2) Our ability to maintain our current TriNav pricing and gross margins to help fund the rest of our activities.
+Our current pricing allows us to generate a substantial gross margin, which provides funds to support our growth and our research and development ("ReD") for both TriNav and SD-101.
 TriNav sells at a significant premium to competitive products.
-Our higher price was previously supported by the TPT payment program from CMS; however, the TPT authorization expired on December 31, 2023.
-In December 2023, CMS granted a New Technology HCPCS for procedures involving TriNav.
-This new code, HCPCS C9797, has been assigned to the Ambulatory Payment Classification (APC) 5194 Level 4 Endovascular Procedures.
-The new code became effective on January 1, 2024, and may be reported by hospital outpatient departments and ambulatory surgical centers, but there can be no assurance that continuing reimbursement will be available at similar reimbursement rates or at all.
-Any reduction in the amount of the reimbursement for TriNav will negatively impact the revenue we are able to generate from the sale of TriNav and may hinder our ability to recoup our total investment in TriNav notwithstanding regulatory approval of the product.
-If we are unable to promptly obtain coverage and profitable payment rates from hospital budgets or government-funded and private purchasers for TriNav or any future products, we may sell fewer units or need to sell them at a lower price.
-Such changes in revenues would have a material adverse effect on our operating results and our overall financial condition. - The success and cost of our clinical trials of nelitolimod.
-Nelitolimod is in Phase 1 human trials to determine if, when delivered via TriNav, it is safe and effective in treating certain cancers.
-As with all drug candidates, the cost of operating clinical trials can be substantial, with no guarantee that the trials will result in favorable data. - Obtaining FDA approval of nelitolimod for sale.
-Our clinical trials are still in early stages, and there is no certainty that we will generate favorable data or that, upon review, the FDA will approve nelitolimod for sale.
+Our higher price is currently supported by the TPT payment program from CMS; however, the current TPT authorization expires on December 31, 2023.
+On June 1, 2023, we applied for a new technology APC code with CMS and met with them on June 26, 2023, to review the application.
+In December 2023, CMS granted a New Technology Healthcare Common Procedure Coding System code for procedures involving TriNav.
+The new code will become effective on January 1, 2024, and may be reported by hospital outpatient departments and ambulatory surgical centers.
+There can be no assurance that continuing reimbursement will be available at similar reimbursement rates or at all.
+If we are unable to obtain continuing reimbursement rates or at all, we may be forced to reduce our price to compete, which may materially and adversely impact our margins. - 3) The success and cost of our clinical trials of SD-101.
+SD-101 is in Phase 1 human trials to determine if, when delivered via TriNav, it is safe and effective in treating certain cancers.
+As with all drug candidates, the cost of operating clinical trials can be substantial, with no guarantee that the trials will result in favorable data. - 4) Obtaining FDA approval of SD-101 for sale.
+Our clinical trials are still in early stages, and there is no certainty that we will generate favorable data or that, upon review, the FDA will approve SD-101 for sale.